kcheruiyot/p1/README.md

   * Save query output to files.

   To-do list:

-  * Wow improvement to be done 1
-  * Wow improvement to be done 2

 ## Getting Started
 - Enable WSL and update to WSL2 on Windows 10
 > Install Java JDK 1.8 on Windows 10